 - Closely monitor your business page for new reviews since the Yelp filter kicks in within 1 - 2 days.
-Review management tools, like those included with every SpotOn business account, can be a huge help here, since they alert you by email or mobile notification the instant you get new reviews.
+Review management software, like those included with every SpotOn business account, can be a huge help here, since they alert you by email or mobile notification the instant you get new reviews.

 - Comment on positive reviews immediately, thanking the customer for visiting and writing a great review.

 - Mark positive reviews as “Useful” and “Cool” and feel free to ask your employees to do the same.